Vicci Blog

 Aug 16, 2024

 Remember when you could read a menu without squinting or holding it at arm's length?
 If those days are becoming a distant memory, you're not alone.
-Many people in their 40s and 50s start noticing changes in their vision, especially when reading or seeing things up close.
+Many people in their 40s and 50s begin to experience presbyopia, a natural age-related change in near vision.

-• Bottom: for close-up work, like reading a book or checking your phone.
+• Bottom portion: Designed for close-up tasks—such as reading a book or checking your phone.

 Pros and Cons of Bifocal Lenses